The American School of Classical Studies at Athens and Gennadius Library

 Schedule of Events

 At Gala 2020, we will be honoring two distinguished scholars: Edward E. Cohen and Curtis Runnels.

 Curtis Runnels, Recipient of the Gennadius Prize: Curtis Runnels is Professor of Archaeology, Anthropology, and Classical Studies at Boston University.
 He has been a pioneer in the promotion of long-term studies of landscapes through the integration of geological and archaeological approaches, and his fieldwork and publications on the very earliest periods of Greek history (Paleolithic through Neolithic) were recognized in 2019 when he was given the Archaeological Institute of America’s highest award—its Gold Medal for Distinguished Archaeological Achievement.
 His work on Greek prehistory has also resulted in publications on 19th-century pioneers in that field, notably George Finlay and Heinrich Schliemann.
 In the course of that work, he has become a prolific collector of early books, diaries, maps, and drawings, which he has been donating to the Gennadius Library and the Archives of the American School.
 An alumnus of the American School (Associate Member 1977–78), he has been a member of the Managing Committee since 2006 and was elected an Overseer of the Gennadius Library in 2019.

 Our Gala will feature a silent auction at which you can bid on unique and exciting items.
 We are currently soliciting in-kind donations of unique and varying experiences, jewelry, wine, restaurant gift certificates, apparel, and various other items.
 All contributors will be acknowledged on this site and in the Gala program.
 Once all items have been confirmed, we will commence online bidding.
 Be sure to visit us again soon to view the auction items.

-Tables and individual tickets are purchase at gala.ascsa.org.
-For more information, please contact Nancy Savaides, Director of Stewardship and Engagement, by email at email@example.com or by phone at 609-454-6810.
+Tables and individual tickets can be purchased at gala.ascsa.org.
+For more information, please contact Nancy Savaides, Director of Stewardship and Engagement, by email at firstname.lastname@example.org or by phone at 609-454-6810.

 The Gala provides an important source of funding for the American School.
 If you cannot attend this event, please consider supporting us with a monetary or auction item donation.
 To offer an in-kind gift, please click this link, or contact Nancy Savaides at email@example.com or 609-454-6810.
 Thank you for supporting the American School.